nikomatsakis/rustconf-2021/content/index.md

 # Business logic, really?

+???

-Isn't that the prototypical case where you want to move fast?
+Isn't that the prototypical case for agility?

+Isn't programmer time worth more than computer time?

+--

+Yes.

 ---